odewahn/prompter/mathoms/README.md

 ### Arguments

 - `--fn` (required) The name of the script file to run.
-- `--globals` (optional) A YAML file with global metadata values that can be used in the script
+- `--globals` (optional) A YAML file with global context values that can be used in the script
 - `--preview` (optional) Prints the rendered script to standard output only (does not execute it).

 ### Examples